 - Guest Lecturer at the John Marshall Law School, Complex Litigation (2011-2015).

 - Guest Lecturer at the University of Minnesota Law School (Spring 2016).

 - TV and radio appearances include interviews on CNBC’s Power Lunch, NPR, NBC News, among other national and regional programs.
-Chris has appeared in dozens of publications, including the New York Times, USA Today, Fortune, Law360, and the National Law Journal, among others.
+Chris has appeared in dozens of publications, including the New York Times, The Washington Post, USA Today, Fortune, Law360, Bloomberg, and the National Law Journal, among others.